cnocon/projects/README.md

-This has my own projects and ideas, in addition to branches for different pieces of course content from [Learning React Data Visualization (via Udemy)](https://www.udemy.com/learning-reactjs-data-visualization/learn/v4/content)
+This has my own projects and ideas, in addition to branches for different pieces of course content from [Learning Path: React: Make Stunning React Websites (via Udemy)](https://www.udemy.com/learning-path-react-make-stunning-react-websites/learn/v4/overview)

 # Troubleshooting Package Installs